TheSantacloud/blog/content/posts/Optimizing ZSH startup performance.md

 compinit -C -d "$ZSH_COMPDUMP"
 ```

 > **Note:** `-C` to bypass the check for rebuilding the dumpfile and the call to `compaudit`.
-This can shave 15ms more.
-I feel comfortable disable `compaudit` (security check) because it check the security within `fpath`.
-All of these are trusted sources that I never update, and my computer is just for me.
-However, if these don't apply to you - I would advice to rethink your decision and understand thoroughly what `compaudit` does.
+This can shave off 15ms more.
+I feel comfortable disabling `compaudit` (security check) because it checks the security within `fpath` because all of my sources are trusted by me, I never update them, and the fact that my computer is just for me.
+However, if these don't apply to you - I would advise to rethink your decision and understand thoroughly what `compaudit` does.

 #### zsource